jackiehjm/stx-docs/doc/source/updates/kubernetes/upgrading-all-in-one-duplex-or-standard.rst

     .. note::
-        Use the command :command:`system upgrade-start --force` to force the upgrades process to start and to ignore management affecting alarms.
+        Use the command :command:`system upgrade-start --force` to force the upgrade process to start and ignore non-management-affecting alarms.
         This should ONLY be done if you feel these alarms will not be an issue over the upgrades process.